-The Creeper strain has a somewhat interesting history and provides a rather unique trip experience, so it’s a relatively popular strain for cultivating, especially now that the price for spores has been — *ahem* — corrected.
+The Creeper strain has a fascinating history and provides a unique trip experience, so it’s a relatively popular strain for cultivating, especially now that the price for spores has been — *ahem* — corrected.

-This strain produces large mushrooms and is known to be a rapid colonizer, which also adds to its desirability.
+This strain produces large mushrooms and is known to be a rapid colonizer, adding to its desirability.

 The process to grow these shrooms is pretty straightforward and is similar to what you’ll find with many other strains.
 We’ll provide a brief explanation below, but we urge you to check out our in-depth mushroom growing guide for more information.